Forex Education

 Understanding ROI

 The financial world is riddled with jargon and multiple confusing words.
-Without understanding these, it may not be easy to survive in a world filled with bankers, investors, and complex corporate environments.
+Without understanding these, surviving in a world filled with bankers, investors, and complex corporate environments may not be easy.

 What is ROI?

-Return on Investment or ROI represents the benefit (or return) of an investment divided by the investment cost.
-ROI as a financial ratio evaluates the profitability of an investment.
+Return on Investment or ROI represents an investment’s benefit (or return) divided by the investment cost.
+ROI, as a financial ratio, evaluates the profitability of an investment.
 Return on Investment can be expressed as a ratio or percentage—for example, the more significant the percentage, the better the investment.

 It provides an easily usable formula that has many practical uses.
 For example, one can compare the Return on Investment from a range of not generally compared assets.
 Therefore, one could compare the stock market’s performance with a new niche start-up by merely plugging the correct financials into the Return on Investment equation.